jhoelzl/magento-update-tutorial/README.md

 </IfModule>
 ````

-During deployment, a symlink from `.htaccess` to `.htaccess.maintenance` returns a stable maintenance page regardless of the Magento core files.
+During deployment, a symlink from `.htaccess` to `.htaccess.maintenance` returns a stable maintenance page regardless of the existance of Magento core files.
+Moreover, this redirect preserves the URL of the user in the browser.

+### Deployment Script
+* Backup sql database and all shop files and store backup files into a folder which automatically removes them after about 1-2 months.
+*
 * Enable maintenance mode: `n98-magerun.phar sys:maintenance`
 * Remove all remote files (except `media` and `var` folder)
 * Deploy Magento Core: `modman deploy magento_core --force --copy`